terraform-google-modules/terraform-google-vpc-service-controls/examples/vpc_service_control/README.md

 7. Continue bouncing back and forth between the two `main.tf` files, uncommenting code blocks in numeric order for `STEP 5A`, `6A`, `7A`, and running `terraform apply` after uncommenting each code block.
     - `7A` is in `vpc_sc_project/main.tf`.
 It will prompt you to enable the Cloud DNS API.
 Enable it.

-TODO: Complete the remaining instructions with more detail.

 8.  `STEP 8A` enables VPC Service Controls.
 You can do this in Terraform; or you can go to the Security -> VPC Service Controls section of the Cloud Console and point and click around to explore this feature.

 To gain access to a VM in the VPC Service Control protected environment: